Categories

 Will posted about being an RSS fraud.

-Yesterday, in three straight presentations about the wonders and potential of RSS to rock our eduworlds, I kept getting more and more embarrased at the fact that when I showed my Bloglines account, which has ballooned up to 197 feeds, it was obvious that while I might be subscribed, I’m not keeping up with my reading.
-In fact, if you totalled up the number of unread messages in my list, it’s a very audience appealing 3739.
+Yesterday, in three straight presentations about the wonders and potential of RSS to rock our eduworlds, I kept getting more and more embarrassed at the fact that when I showed my Bloglines account, which has ballooned up to 197 feeds, it was obvious that while I might be subscribed, I’m not keeping up with my reading.
+In fact, if you totalled up the number of unread messages in my list, it’s a very audience-appealing 3739.

 He goes on to say:

 I’ve been hovering around the 250 mark for quite a while.
-Currently I’m at 260.
-I clean house from time to time but always add a few, espescially when local bloggers get going.
+Currently, I’m at 260.
+I clean the house from time to time but always add a few, especially when local bloggers get going.

 So why is a newsreader like a shopping?
 Recently, a friend of mine took our sons to Minneapolis for a sports weekend.
 We also hit the Mall of America.
 My shopping style is to do a quick cruise of the entire mall and then focus in on the stores I’m particularly interested in.
-I knew we had a few hours before the game and used my time accordingly.
 I like the fact there are other stores there that I may or may not go into.
 I’m aware they are there and given time, I may go in there because you never know if there’s something that interests you.
 I like malls.
-Lots of choice.
+Lots of choices.
 I don’t feel like a failure if I don’t hit every store.
 Many stores I just peek in, get the drift and I’m out.

 That’s why I have 260 feeds.
 I don’t get to them all but I like the choice.

 Will sounds like a big box store guy.
 Fewer choices but lots of depth.
 Fortunately, there’s room for both.
-I just don’t see how you can get by with 2o stores/feeds.
+I just don’t see how you can get by with 20 stores/feeds.